Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-cut-out-effect-that-will-blow-your-mind.md

 }
 ```

-Ok, so the background receives an image and in the CSS we set the size to `cover`.
+Okay, so the background receives an image, and we set the size to `cover` in the CSS.
-So now we should see something like below:
+So now we should see something like the below:

 ![CSS text clip](https://cdn.hashnode.com/res/hashnode/image/upload/v1602653718209/Xaq9rZFVI.png)

-It's a start but it's kind of the opposite to the effect we want.
+It's a start, but it's the opposite of our desired effect.
 So let's go ahead and style the text element with the **blend-mode**.

 ```css